 I highly recommend making in advance if you are having a lot of folks over for brunch or a luncheon.
 It is best once it has cooled so it is easier to slice.
 It goes well with a Bloody Mary or a mimosa!
 Now on to the recipe!

-Combine the cracker crumbs and butter.
-Press into a 10 inch quiche pan that has been sprayed or greased so it doesn’t stick.
+1. Combine the cracker crumbs and butter.
+Press into a 10 inch quiche/tart pan with removable bottom that has been sprayed or greased so it doesn’t stick.

-Bake at 350 for 1 hour until the center is set.
-Remove and add the following topping
+5. Bake at 350 for 1 hour until the center is set.
+Remove and add the following topping.

 Can be made ahead and reheated.